deanso/shutdown-kodi-when-done/README.md

 dnf install jq
 ```

+Copy the script to the kodi server.
-copy the script and setup crontab to run every night at 01:00 hour:
+Setup crontab to run every night at 01:00 hour:

 ```
 0 1 * * * /script-location/kodiCronShutdown.sh
 ```